Last updated: July 2026

 Cast Iron Pipe Failures

-Common in pre-1975 homes.
-Corroded lines under concrete slabs crack, causing slow drains, gurgling toilets, and sewage backups that ruin flooring.
+Common in many older Florida homes.
+Corroded lines under concrete slabs can cause slow drains, gurgling toilets, sewage backups, flooring damage, and repair access problems.

 Slab Leaks